AlcalinoGitHub/DjangoExperiment/README.md

 TODO:
 -Website should work (Not throw exceptions when lauching) -Website should allow user register and Log In
--The main idea is to create a chat/email-ish service
+-The main idea is to create a task management service (Like dollar store google tasks)